-Candadian Judiciary - features of Judiciary, Courts of Canada, powers of Supreme Courst of Canada, Judicial process in India in the constitution of Cananda.
+Candadian Judiciary - features of Judiciary, Courts of Canada, powers of Supreme Courst of Canada, Judicial process in India in the constitution of Canada.

-History of Development of Australia, making of the Constitution, features of the constitution of the Australia, Federal system in Australian constitution of the Australia, Federal system in Australian constitution, Characteristics of federal system, Distribution of Powers, Reasons of the extenstion of powers of federal Government.
+History of Development of Australia, making of the Constitution, features of the constitution of the Australia, Federal system in Australian constitution of the Australia, Federal system in Australian constitution, Characteristics of federal system, Distribution of Powers, Reasons of the extension of powers of federal Government.
 The Federal Executive - The governor General, Powers and functions of the Governor General.
 Appointment of Prime Minister Powers and functions of Prime Minister Position of Prime Minister, Cabinet, Compositon, Powers and function of cabinet.

-The Parliament- the senate, Compositon, Powers and function of senate, House of Representative, Composition, Powers and functions of House of Representative President of Senate,.
-Speaker of House of Representative Privileges etc. Of Houses Legislative procedure Powers of the House in respect of legislative procedure Powers of the House in respect of legislation.
+The Parliament- the senate, Compositon, Powers and function of senate, House of Representatative, Composition, Powers and functions of House of Representative President of Senate, Speaker of House of Representative Privlileges etc. Of Houses Legislative procedure Powers of the House in respect of legislation.

-The Judiciary- Organization of Judicial system in Australia, Powers, functions and jurisdiction of the High court of Australia, Finance, Scope of trade and commerce power in Australian Constitution, Taxing powers, Doctrine of Immunities of Instrumentalities State autonomy in Australia, Commonwealth Grant Commission of Australia, Procedure of amendment of the constitution Incidental powers.
+The Judiciary- Organization of Judicial system in Australia, Powers, functions and jurisdiction of the High court of Australia, Finance, Scope of trade and commerce power in Australian Constitution, Taxing powers, Doctrine of

+Immunities of Instrumentalities State autonomy in Australia, Commonwealth Grant Commission of Australia, Procedure of amendment of the constitution Incidental powers.